jillesvangurp/es-kotlin-client/README.md

 # Development status

 **This is a pre-1.0 version**.
 The main reason is that I'm still adding features and there may be some minor refactoring and changes.
-However, we are using this in our own product and it should be perfectly fine for general use at this point.
+We are using this in our own product and it should be perfectly fine for general use at this point.
 Also note, that you can always access the underlying Java client, which is stable.

 While using Kotlin is recommended, you can technically also use this from Java.
 Checkout some of the Java specific tests for examples for this.
+Support for this is experimental.

+Kotlin recently added co-routines and using that is an obvious use case for Elasticsearch.
+Basic support for this has been added.
+However, several things in this client have yet to be updated to make full use of this.
+We expect the main use case for most users will be asynchronous searches, which is one of the things that are already fully supported.

 ## Compatibility

 The general goal is to keep this client compatible with the current stable version of Elasticsearch.
+We rely on the most recent 6.x version.
+Presumably, this works fine against any 6.x node (the REST protocol should be more stable); and possibly some older versions.
+If you experience issues, please file a ticket or pull request.

 Currently we update this libary regularly for the current stable version of Elasticsearch.
-With the upcoming 7.x versions, we may start having to do release branches.
+With the upcoming 7.x versions, we may start having to do release branches for older versions.
 There have been minor Java API changes in the 6.x series in the client.
-Currently, we rely on the most recent 6.x version.
-Presumably, this works fine against any 6.x node (the REST protocol should be more stable); and possibly some older versions.
-If you experience issues, please file a ticket or pull request.
+As of v6.7.0, several things have been deprecated in the Java client and the current version of this client has  already addressed all relevant deprecations.
+A big upcoming change with v7 will be the deprecation and eventual removal of document types in Elasticsearch.
+So further API changes are likely though we expect this to be limited in scope.

+As this is a development release, we still do fairly large changes and refactorings.
+Keep an eye on the release notes for this.

 ## Features (done)